denizakdemir/evosolve/advanced-nn-features.md

 ---

-# 6. Final Recommendation (Default TrainSelPy Stack)
+# 6. Final Recommendation (Default EvoSolve Stack)

 If you want a **single default configuration** that is safe and powerful: